Pizza in Brazil: Cultural aspects

 In Brazil, pizza is often consumed using cutlery, as opposed to with one's hands.
 Travel writer Carla Vianna justifies this cultural quirk by pointing at the kinds and quantities of pizza toppings in Brazil: the only way to eat a "pizza portuguesa" (lit.
-'Portuguese pizza'), a combo of cheese, hard-boiled eggs, onions, peas and ham without it falling apart, is by using utensils.
+'Portuguese pizza') – a combo of cheese, hard-boiled eggs, onions, peas and ham – without it falling apart is by using utensils.
 Additionally, as Milk Street writer J. M. Hirsch puts it, in Brazil, pizza is "a fine dining, Sunday family dinner situation"; "sit down, not carry out".
 With those factors combined, fork and knife are usually a social expectation, as well as, pragmatically, a necessity.
-Nevertheless, pizza is also sold as a street food in Brazil, usually as a snack for beachgoers.
+Nevertheless, pizza is also sold as a street food in Brazil, often as a snack for beachgoers.

 Pizzas are often ordered for a group of people to share, as opposed to each person eating separately.
 As such, a common option is ordering meio a meio ("half and half"): pizzas in which half the toppings are of one kind, and half are another.
 The halves are usually either both savory or both sweet, though not necessarily.
 Furthermore, some restaurants offer to cut the pizza into small squares or rhombuses instead of the traditional triangular slices.
 In Brazil, this is known as the [corte] à francesa ("French-style [cut]"), which internationally is referred to as the "Chicago cut", "party cut" or "tavern cut".

 Throughout Brazil, condiments such as ketchup, mustard, mayonnaise and olive oil are customarily added to pizza.